 Check the kernel parameters:

-A successful output should show the kernel parameter is set to
+The output shows the kernel parameter set to

 0. -